adlhancock/giganttic/README.md

 # giganttic
-a matplotlib gantt chart tool using patches, specifically designed for large projects
+A python gantt chart package, mostly using pandas and matplotlib patches